Sunday, May 24, 2026

 When I was in seventh grade I heard a couple of kids talking about The Hobbit, by JRR Tolkien.
 I don’t remember what they said, but I remember having the sense that this was a book I had to read.
 So I wandered away from the bookshelf where my mother kept the Girl Books, and into my father’s study where I found a paperback of The Hobbit.
 I took it on a family Thanksgiving trip to visit relatives a few states away.
 I remember two things about that trip: walking into a living room while my mother was proclaiming to my relatives the story about me asking for a bra even though I had nothing to hold up; and reading The Hobbit.
 Okay, that may have also been the trip where my weird older cousin described his fantasy of cutting up one of his professors and baking him into a pie.
 Family, what can I say . . .

-But in stolen moments alone – when the rest of my family went back to the beach and I couldn’t because my sunburn was blistering – it wasn’t the weird diary of the virgin whose “daddy” checked every night to make sure she was still a virgin that occupied me.
+But in stolen moments alone – when the rest of my family went back to the beach and I couldn’t because my sunburn was blistering – it wasn’t the weird diary of the young woman whose “daddy” checked every night to make sure she was still a virgin that occupied me.
 It was The Lord of the Rings.

 I read books from cover to cover.
 Dedications, introductions, prologues, afterwords, appendices.
 That’s a matter of taste, but if you’re going to read The Lord of the Rings you must start with Tolkien’s Foreword to the Second Edition (which, yes, deserves to be capitalized), which he wrote in 1965.
 It’s a beautiful understated essay about the process of writing and what it means to be a writer.
 “The delay [in finishing the books] was, of course, also increased by the outbreak of war in 1939 . . . .
 In spite of the darkness of the next five years I found that the story could not now be wholly abandoned, and I plodded on, mostly by night.”